Sept 2004 – An Evening with Colin Baker, Alexander’s, Chester

 28 June 2014 – Who at the Hilbre

 The past ten years have been a journey, a learning curve, and a thrombosis waiting to happen.
 But I have made a few good friends, a few excellently-chosen enemies, and a few cold hard quids for charity.
 I hope every attendee has had a good time at my events, and I hope I’ve helped put the fun back in fandom.
 I don’t know if I will manage another ten years – by about the fifth you’d essentially be funding my divorce lawyer – but thank you to all who have bought tickets, all the great guests who have attended, and these select few people who have made it possible: my poor idiot husband Allan, without whose patience, wise words and financial strictness (I wanted four Doctors this year) these events would be impossible to run, as opposed to merely incredibly inadvisable; Jamie Guest and Jon Eke, who have worked on every single event over the ten years and always been unfailingly supportive (except Jamie); Paul and Kathy Griggs, who keep the guests comfortable and topped up with happy juice; John Ross, who gets hammered with requests for website updates day and night, and Sally Kew; Alex (I have seen autograph queues fall apart, but I have never seen one so well-behaved – guests included – as when Alex Nolan is in charge.
-He has never watched an episode of Dr Who but does it for friendship of Allan and me, and he was instrumental in finding the Hilbre) and his long-suffering Charlie; Dan & his wife, for helping the events run smoothly and fetching guests; Sandy and Ryan, who have helped a few times when not having important nursing to do (Sandy is famous for once phoning mark Strickson after seeing him in A Christmas Carol and saying “I didn’t know you were a proper actor, I thought you’d just done Dr Who” – Mark thanked her and bade her a merry Christmas); my mum and dad for their endless running around and rescuing, and for my mum’s catering skills; my father in law Peter, who is always on hand with helpful advice (“Abort!
+He has never watched an episode of Doctor Who but does it for friendship of Allan and me, and he was instrumental in finding the Hilbre) and his long-suffering Charlie; Dan & his wife, for helping the events run smoothly and fetching guests; Sandy and Ryan, who have helped a few times when not having important nursing to do (Sandy is famous for once phoning Mark Strickson after seeing him in A Christmas Carol and saying “I didn’t know you were a proper actor, I thought you’d just done Doctor Who” – Mark thanked her and bade her a merry Christmas); my mum and dad for their endless running around and rescuing, and for my mum’s catering skills; my father-in-law Peter, who is always on hand with helpful advice (“Abort!
 Abort!”) and his amazing driving skills.
 We couldn’t have done it without him last year after my brother-in-law Robert got food poisoning.
 Speaking of which, special thanks to Mike Bell, who has helped in all the Wirral events, but last year he went above and beyond, greener than the Jagaroth but lasting the whole event only to miss the after-show drinks.
 Those two fine gentleman got food poisoning after eating the fish at the Hilltop pub on Black Horse Hill in West Kirby, so be warned.
 Thanks to Andy Smith, Brian Gorman and Scott Burditt for their help on the early events.
 The luminaries of Who Blackpool, Dave and Kath, always come and support the events, supply cracking raffle prizes and I always get a birthday present as well, which is very much not to be sniffed at.
-Thank you to Karen and Paul at DWAS for fulfilling the most obscure briefs for my videos, be it a countdown to Kylie or Dr Who set to will.i.am (Allan’s favourite appalling noisemaker).
+Thank you to Karen and Paul at DWAS for fulfilling the most obscure briefs for my videos, be it a countdown to Kylie or Doctor Who set to will.i.am (Allan’s favourite appalling noisemaker).
 Thanks be to two newbies in the fold, Glen Allan who helped with editing and our fantastic trailers, and our newest recruit / victim, Paul Grant, who has been fizzing with ideas and has done all the lighting today amongst much else.
 A big thank you to my splendid interviewers: Charlie Ross, who has been at most of my events and worked hard and always done a good job; Toby Hadoke, again giving up his time to interview, MC and do whatever else is thrust upon him; and special thanks to John Cooper, who has always done a fantastic job for me.
 Last but not least, big thanks to Mr Colin Baker, who has done nearly all of our events.
 We never get tired of hearing his tales and he is always welcome.
 Many thanks as well to Mr Spaull, who is always on hand to give us advice and alcohol and advice that is slightly tainted by alcohol.

 Last but by no means incidentally, a big thank you to you all for coming and giving us a reason to put these events together, and for all your generous contributions to the charity fund each year.
 Thank you for keeping us going.
 Here’s to the next twelve incarnations, the next twelve anniversaries, and the next twelve months.